lbertelo/mfcrawler/README.md

 The keywords with their scores determine score's pages and sites.

 The blacklisted sites which will not be crawled, are identified by their full domain name.
-You can also blacklist a root domain by prefixing the root domain name with a dot.
+You can also blacklist a root domain or domain extension by prefixing the term with a dot.
+By blacklisting a site, all pages of the site are deleted.

 ##### Overview